bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ![f](https://imgur.com/tgbxSpz.png)

-As expected calling the outer function returns another function.
+The parent function runs, it gets to the `return` statement and the parent function then exits and returns the inner function as expected.

-This has the potential to create closure, all that is left is for the inner function to make use of a variable and or argument from the parent function.
-Lets do that now.
+This has the potential to create closure, all that is left is for the inner function to make use of a variable and or argument from the parent functions scope and this will meed the requirements of a closure.
+And we can see here that it does, the inner function is accessing the outer functions variable `count`.

-creates our instances.
+## Scopes and Instances

+Whenever we create a closure it scopes the parent functions variables and or arguments.
+Calling our closure function creates an `instance` of that closure.
 Each instance will scope the variable count.
 We created these scoped variables and instances through closure.
 In order to do this we must return a function.